whiterabb17/WS-Core/README.md

 ### Connecting through the HTTP proxy server ###

-WS-Core supports to connect through the HTTP proxy server.
+websocket-sharp supports to connect through the HTTP proxy server.

 If you would like to connect to a WebSocket server through the HTTP proxy server, you should set the proxy server URL, and if necessary, a pair of user name and password for the proxy server authentication (Basic/Digest), by using the `WebSocket.SetProxy (string, string, string)` method before calling the connect method.